In Stock

 Wasabi

-Wasabi (Wasabia japonica, family Brassicaceae) is a cool-climate perennial native to Japan, prized for its spicy rhizome used to make authentic wasabi paste.
-Its distinct flavour differs from horseradish-based imitation.
-The rhizome sits at the base of the plant, surrounded by lush, heart-shaped leaves.
-The plant’s edible leaves and stems have a mild, peppery flavour, perfect for salads, stir-fries, or as a garnish.
+Wasabi (Wasabia japonica, family Brassicaceae) is a cool-climate perennial from Japan, valued for its spicy rhizome used in authentic wasabi paste.
+Unlike horseradish imitations, its flavour is distinct.
+The rhizome, which takes about two years to be ready for harvest, sits at the base of the plant, surrounded by lush, heart-shaped leaves with a mild, peppery taste perfect for salads, stir-fries, or garnishes.

 Planting Time & Growth Cycle